-Online Doctorate of Health Science (DHSc) Degree
+Online Doctor of Health Science (DHSc)

 The Doctor of Health Science provides a foundation for research, focused study in a student’s specialized area of clinical practice, and competency in healthcare education.

 Cohort size is limited.
 Submit your application now to be considered for the Fall 2018 start.The on-campus, two-day Orientation will take place on September 21-22, 2018 in Philadelphia, PA.

 What is a Doctor of Health Science (DHSc) Degree?

 The Drexel DHSc is a comprehensive preparation for academia and clinical leadership, specifically designed to accommodate working professionals by offering online learning supplemented with onsite sessions during select terms.

 Drexel University online students, Kara Kobal and Debbie Schwind, share their story via an infographic outlining 10 Reasons to Check Out Drexel's Online Doctor of Health Science Program.

 What is the difference between DHSc vs a PHD?

 The online DHSc is designed for those who want to expand their MS level subject expertise with broad-based knowledge needed to translate research evidence into real world practice.